The Structural Complexity of Matrix-Vector Multiplication: Online Matrix Vector Data Structure

 Let $\mN$ be the dynamic input matrix.
-We run $\log n$ copies of the column update data structure \Cref{lem:dynamiccolumn} on matrices $\mN^{(0)},...,\mN^{(\log n)}$, with the $i$th matrix having at most $2^i$ rows.
+We run $\log n$ copies of the column update data structure \Cref{lem:dynamiccolumn} on matrices $\mN^{(0)},...,\mN^{(\log n)}$, with the $i$'th matrix having at most $2^i$ rows.
 When inserting new rows to $\mN$, they are passed to $\mN^{(0)}$.
 When $\mN^{(i)}$ has more than $2^i$ rows, all rows are appended to $\mN^{(i+1)}$.
 When rows are appended to any $\mN^{(i)}$, the respective data structure is reinitialized.
 To handle deletions, we remove the respective row from the output until $2^i/2$ rows have been deleted from $\mN^{(i)}$, then the rows are removed from $\mN^{(i)}$ and the respective data structure is reinitialized.
+The amortized row update time thus becomes